alliyahg/BIS15W2020_Project_AGalvan_JNguyen/README.md

 Precipitation for the day – a character vale; T means "trace amount" = precip

-Character string naming weather events on the day = events
+Weather events on the day = events

    _Events: Rain, Fog, Snow, etc._